karanchahal/papers/Algo_Part2.md

  in polynomial time you can check if a graph is strongly connected or not.
  For each vertex, check every other vertex connects or not.

+ # Directed Graphs

+ If we can put the vertices on a line , the edges only go forward.
+It's a acyclic graph.
+ All vertices c an be numbered 1, ...n sucha that all edges (i,j): i < j.
+Topological ordergin, O(m+n) time using adjacency list.

+ Strongly connected: If for all u,v belong to V then there is u to v path.

+ THeorum: Check in O(m+n) we can decide if G is strongly connected.

+ Algo:

+ - B.F.S also works on dir graph.
+ - O(m+n) time given s belongs to V, decide if all vertices reachable from S.
+ - Hence, if we have some node s, then check s to every else, check if opath, and from everywhere else to s is a path.

+ Hence, we can prove that the graph is strongly connected.

+ Decide if s ->>> V  (through BFS) and also decide V ---> s. (do BFS on reversed graph G): change edges to point opposite and then do BFS from s to all V ??

+ # Structure Theorum for Directed Graphs.

+ Given a Graph(V,E)

+ We cut graph into pieces of vertices, where each parition is strongly connected.

+ So C1,c2...ci such that:

+ - For every i, take the graph and restrict it to G| ci, then this is strongly connected.
+ - All other edges go from some component ci to cj with i < j.

+ Every directed graph consists of it's strongly connected components plus an acyclic graph on top of them.

+ This is a decomposition of a graph, and it takes O(m+n) time to get this decomposition into strongly connected components.

+ 17 problems on this topic kept by faculty member.

+ ## IMPORTANT !!!!!!!!
+Will come in some way in the exams

+ # How to use this theorum
+ Assume graph is acyclic, then it becomes much easier to design the algorithm, then you say in general graph is not acyclic.
+After this is done, We find the decomposition above, and then generalise the algo for cyclic graphs so that now it works in the general case.

+# Dijikstra's Algorithm

+- G(V,E), adj list
+- for all u, v belongs to E, cost/weight wt(u,v) >= 0
+s belong to V, source :
+GOal- to find shortest s->u path for all u in V.

+Runs in time O(m + nlogn) time using FIbonaaci HEaps: where m is the number of edges.
+Fibonaaci Heap is O(1) amortized. m = Decrease Key and n - delete min- each O(logn) amortized tune,

+## Algorithm
+ High Level: Maintain d[v] for all V
+ It stores length of s to v path found so far.
+ - Initially d[s] = 0, d[v] = inf for all s.
+ - dist(s, u) = weight of shortest s->u path.

+ Always dist(s, u) <= d[u] => Note : d[u] can only decrease
+ ## Idea
+ Relaxing an edge (u, v) :
+ The label for any vertex v (d[v]), you can replace it by min(d[u] + wt(u,v)).

+One non efficient solution:
+- Relax e1, e2....em
+- Do this n times.
+O(mn) time.
+Why does it work ?

+Fix any vertex u, there is a hypothetical shortest path which can at most be of n edges.

+And this being he shortest path, it is also shortest path for every intermediate vertex in this path.

+## Efficient Way
+NOw we shall find someordering so that we dont have to see all edges n times.

+Relax(u): For every v such that there is an edge from u to v belongs to E D[V] = MIN{D[V], D[U] + WT(U,V)}

+Dijikstra's Algorithm:
+- Relax(s), Relax(u2).....Relax(uN)in some order

+- At each step, u_i is the vertex with minimum value of d[u_i] among {ui,ui+1,...un}

+## Claim

+u be outside the cluster, s is in the cluster, hypothetical path jumps out of cluster and then comes to u.
+Ley x->y be first edge outside of T